hahndorf/hacops/README.md

 # HacoPs
-Hahndorf's awesome collection of PowerShell scripts
+Hahndorf's awesome collection of PowerShell scripts.

-Just a collection of a bunch of random PowerShell scripts I wrote over time.
+Just a a bunch of random PowerShell scripts I wrote over time.

 Nothing fancy here.

+### Update-LECertificate.ps1

+Meta script which uses some other PowerShell scripts and modules to update all Let's Encrypt certificates on a Windows Server.

 ### Set-NetworkProfileCategory.ps1